apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 safety of all mutable state.
 It does this with a mechanism called _data isolation_.
 Data isolation guarantees mutually exclusive access to mutable state.
-It is a form of synchronization, just like a lock.
+It is a form of synchronization, conceptually similar to a lock.
 But unlike a lock, the protection data isolation provides happens at compile-time.